 Armed with initiative, the support of his teacher and a list of obstacles already overcome he approached his principal with his slam-dunk proposal.

 When he left her office he was fighting back tears.
 In his hands was a copy of the six-page physical education safety guidelines for elementary canoeing curricular.

-The very guidelines members of the Get Kids Paddling coalition believe is crippling their ability get kids on the water
+The very guidelines members of the Get Kids Paddling coalition believe is crippling their ability to get kids on the water.

-I don’t care what activity is being proposed, if a student comes forward with this much initiative, our administrators need to play ball.
-Self-starting student ambition like this needs to be fostered, not crushed by bureaucracy and risk-adverse, lazy-minded administrators.
+I don’t care what activity is being proposed if a student comes forward with this much initiative, our administrators need to play ball.
+Self-starting student ambition like this needs to be fostered, not crushed by bureaucracy and risk-averse, lazy-minded administrators.

 So, how the hell can students demonstrate strokes before they go canoeing, if they can’t go canoeing until they demonstrate these strokes?

 As I write this, Doug is attending summer camp for his eighth summer.
 He’s been canoe tripping and running rivers with me since he was in diapers.
 He grasped the fundamentals of canoeing long before he could spell canoeing.